dmuth/IsSeptaFcked/README.md

 Why the profanity?
 ==================

-I explain thatin the FAQ: http://www.isseptafucked.com/faq
+I explain that in the FAQ: http://www.isseptafucked.com/faq

 Why did you write it?
 =====================